-Double cab pick-up trucks will be treated as company cars for tax purposes, dramatically increasing the benefit-in-kind (BIK) tax paid by drivers and the employer's bottom line.
+Double cab pick-up trucks will be treated as company cars for tax purposes, dramatically increasing the benefit-in-kind (BIK) tax paid by drivers.

 The previous Government performed a spectacular U-turn, following a backlash from the fleet sector, after announcing it was initially going to treat double cab pick-ups as company cars.